-Please describe any efforts (e.g. programming, production, engagement activities) you have made to investigate and/or meet the needs of minority and other diverse audiences (including, but not limited to, new immigrants, people for whom English is a second language and illiterate adults) during Fiscal Year 2016, and any plans you have made to meet the needs of these audiences during Fiscal Year 2017.
+4. Please describe any efforts (e.g. programming, production, engagement activities) you have made to investigate and/or meet the needs of minority and other diverse audiences (including, but not limited to, new immigrants, people for whom English is a second language and illiterate adults) during Fiscal Year 2018, and any plans you have made to meet the needs of these audiences during Fiscal Year 2019.
 If you regularly broadcast in a language other than English, please note the language broadcast.

 WMNF continues to come up with new ways to engage with minority and diverse communities with our events, programming and outreach.
-In programming, 22 of the 78 locally produced shows are helmed by people of color, and one of the three new shows in our 2017 schedule is hosted by two young African American women.
+In programming, 25 of the 78 locally produced shows are helmed by people of color, and two of our newest shows in our 2018 schedule are hosted by young women.
 WMNF reinvigorated our 3 HD channels in 2016, dedicating one to classic R&B, soul, reggae and hip hop music.
-In 2017 we are developing original programming for that channel including Latin music and Chicago House Music shows.
+We continue to develop original programming for that channel.
 WMNF hosts open houses, including a big Juneteenth event, and invites our geographical and listening community to attend.
 We have had our hiphop, poetry, and gospel shows collaborate on in-station concerts that were attended to capacity.
-In 2016 our Urban Café program did live broadcasts from the community, at minority owned businesses, and continues to create events and plan more live broadcasts.
+In 2018 our Urban Café program continued live broadcasts from the community, at minority owned businesses, and continues to create events and plan more live broadcasts.
 We also have produced live broadcasts with our Soul Party program, and other shows.
+We have hosted film screenings and discussions about incarceration & felon voting rights.
 WMNF has a popular midday show.
 True Talk, which focuses on issues centered around the Middle East and the US, and its hosts are from Egypt and Palestine.
-WMNF has collaborated with the Tampa Bay Refugee Task Force.
+WMNF has also collaborated with the Tampa Bay Refugee Task Force.

-Please assess the impact that your CPB funding had on your ability to serve your community.
+5. Please assess the impact that your CPB funding had on your ability to serve your community.
 What were you able to do with your grant that you wouldn't be able to do if you didn't receive it?

-CPB funding is absolutely essential not only to WMNF's strength and capacity, but also to our ability to provide news and information, public service, community outreach and public engagement as well as our ability to create culture.
-This specific CPB grant pays for national programming such as NPR, Pacifica and Associated Press, as well as part of the payment for tower rental.
-The CPB grant provides funding for access to AP's wire services, which provide local information related to weather events and weather emergencies.
-The funding partially provides for our enhanced EAS (Emergency Alert System) capability.
+CPB funding is critical to every aspect of WMNF's capacity to serve our community.
+It is crucial to WMNF's financial and organizational stability.
+It enables WMNF to provide news and information, public service, community outreach and public engagement.
+This Community Service Grant is also key to our ability to create culture.
+This specific CPB CSG pays for national programming services such as NPR, Pacifica and Associated Press, as well as part of the payment for our tower rental.
+The CSG provides funding for access to AP's wire services, which provide local information related to weather events and weather emergencies.
+The funding also partially provides for our enhanced EAS (Emergency Alert System).

-The CSG is integral to our delivery of locally-produced news.
+The CSG is integral to delivering locally-produced news.
 WMNF listeners and our news department value Pacifica, namely Amy Goodman's work on "Democracy Now!"
-The news department often uses pieces from "Democracy Now!" on our MidPoint program to help deliver the most nuanced take possible on the biggest stories of the day.
-The news department also constantly relies on pieces and coverage from NPR and the Associated Press to keep our audience informed and up to date on stories that impact their lives.
+The news department often uses pieces from "Democracy Now!" on our MidPoint program to drill down into biggest stories of the day.
+The news department also constantly relies on pieces and coverage from NPR and the AP to keep our audience informed and up to date on stories that impact their lives.